ArchiveBox/abx-spec-behaviors/README.md

 No API is provided for Behaviors to directly depend on other specific behaviors (e.g. `depends_on: ['SomeOtherBehavior']`), in general trying to do so is discouraged.

-By listening for a more generic event, it allows the users to swap out the `ScreenshotBehavior` for a different screenshot implementation, as long as it emits the same `EXTRACTED_SCREENSHOT` event.
+By listening for a generic event, it allows users to swap out `ScreenshotBehavior` for a different screenshot implementation, as long as it emits the same `EXTRACTED_SCREENSHOT` event.
-This approach of "loose coupling" / [duck typing](https://en.wikipedia.org/wiki/Duck_typing) means the only hard contract between behaviors are the `EVENT_NAME` + args they emit/listen for.
+Strive for "loose coupling" / [duck typing](https://en.wikipedia.org/wiki/Duck_typing), the only hard contracts between behaviors are the `EVENT_NAME` + args they emit/listen for.
-This is based on the UNIX philosophy of `Expect the output of every program to become the input to another, as yet unknown, program.`.
+Adheres to UNIX philosophy: `Expect the output of every program to become the input to another, as yet unknown, program.`.

 ---